VUTheatre plans to produce plays throughout the 2021-22 academic year.

 The annual 24-Hour Production is an opportunity for VUTheatre students to write, stage, and perform new plays in a single day and night.

 Students from Playwriting and Screenwriting courses typically present work at the end of each semester.

 Senior Performance Ensemble, a capstone course, culminates in an original devised work developed and performed by graduating senior majors at the end of the academic year.

 Fred Coe Artist-in-Residence Program

 The Fred Coe Artist-in-Residence Series brings theatre professionals to Vanderbilt to perform, direct plays, teach classes, and contribute to departmental productions in a variety of ways.
 It provides students with direct exposure to professional theatre artists from all areas of theatrical practice.
-We are excited to bring several theatre artists to campus in 2018-19.
+We are working to bring several theatre artists to campus in 2021-22.